Want to make change happen?

 Research (5 ECTS credits)

-During the first period of the semester, you will learn how to develop a research proposal, design the research you will be doing for your project and think about methodology.
-All elements of the research proposal will be discussed and you and your team will be taken step by step through the development of your research plan.
-In addition, you will receive specific coaching on your research topic.
+During the first period of the semester, you will learn how to develop a research proposal, design the research you will be doing for your project, think about methodology and carry out the research for your project.
+In addition, you will also work on an individual research topic, related to your project.